Circus (Lenny Kravitz album)

 Circus is the fourth studio album by American rock musician Lenny Kravitz, released in 1995 by Virgin Records.
-It reached number 10 on the Billboard 200 and number 5 on the UK Albums Chart, becoming Kravitz's first top 10 album in the US and second in the UK.
+It reached number 10 on the US Billboard 200 and number five on the UK Albums Chart, becoming Kravitz's first top 10 album in the US and second in the UK.

 Background

 The album deals with different topics, such as rock star lifestyles on "Rock and Roll Is Dead" and religion on "God Is Love" and "The Resurrection".
 Kravitz is quoted as saying that the making of the album was a very tedious process—he was unhappy with the music business at the time, and his mother's illness was also weighing on his mind.
 The recording locations were Chateau Des Conde, France;

 Compass Point Studios, Nassau, Bahamas; and Waterfront Studios, Hoboken, NJ.

 Reception

 Rob Wagner of The Tech stated, "Though Circus is a bit of a rip-off album, it could be justified.
 Kravitz believes that rock and roll is dead, so he could be trying to revive it by copying past rock and roll songs that worked.
 Two things are for sure: Circus definitely sounds better than his last album, and it is infinitely better than any inane drivel released by Live.
 Kravitz avoids the characteristically annoying sound he inflicted on people in Are You Gonna Go My Way.
 He avoids cheesy '70s style Muzak orchestrations, and, most of the time, he avoids incessantly singing, "Ooooooh!"
 Mark Kemp of Rolling Stone stated, "Whereas Kravitz's last album at least offered several possible new paths for him, Circus finds him falling back on the most transparent one.
 Whether it's a calculated attempt to cash in on arena rock while it's all the rage again or an unshakable desire to re-create the 70s-style rock star in his own image is hard to say.
 What's clear is that Kravitz is not the slick reassembler of funk, R&B, and classic rock that he was two years ago."